genius-systems/gameta/docs/docs/user_guide/commands.md

 ___
 **Note**

-The shell flag is required if the command to be rendered is a piped command
+The shell flag is required if the command to be rendered is a piped command, it will also be automatically added if multiple commands are provided
 ___

 ## gameta cmd